yuburoll/DASIC/documents/buildGuide.md

 Hold the Boot button on the controller board while connecting the USB cable, and a removable drive will appear.
 (This is called DFU mode.)

 Drag and drop the .uf2 file from the [uf2examples folder](../firmware/nologoRP2040qmk/examples) into the removable drive to flash the firmware.
-We recommend flashing the Vial firmware.
+I recommend flashing the Vial firmware.

 The firmware uses [QMK](https://qmk.fm/).
 If you want to build your own firmware, copy the "modubu" folder from the "firmware/qmk" directory into the "qmk_firmware\keyboards" directory and build it using QMK MSYS.

 Once fully assembled, the Boot button becomes inaccessible, which causes issues.
-Therefore, **we recommend flashing the firmware before soldering the controller board**.
+Therefore, **I recommend flashing the firmware before soldering the controller board**.

 To enter DFU mode after flashing the firmware, hold the innermost key of the thumb cluster (thumb buttons) while connecting the keyboard.